-The Leelanau Conservancy has protected nearly 5,000 acres of farmland through a mechanism called Purchase of Development Rights.
+The Leelanau Conservancy has protected over 5,000 acres of farmland through a mechanism called purchase of development rights or a conservation easement.
 In a nutshell, farmers are paid the difference between what their land is worth as farmland versus what it is worth as residential land.
 Farmers retain all rights to their land and continue to farm it, but the land is restricted from development.
 Each agreement—the legal term is conservation easement— is different and is tailored to the needs and desires of each landowner.

-To date, the Conservancy has brought in over $4 million in state and federal farmland protection funds to complete several projects throughout the county.
+Over the years, the Leelanau Conservancy has secured millions of dollars in state and federal farmland protection funds to complete several projects throughout the county.
 We are proud to have preserved the 4th generation Stanek Farm in Elmwood Township and the Newton Farm and its beautiful views of the Manitou Passage from Jelinek Road in Leelanau Township.

-For information about protecting farmland, please contact our Director of Land Protection Matt Heiman: [email protected]
+For information about protecting farmland, please contact our Director of Farmland Protection Kim Hayes: [email protected].

 Farmer to Farmer Program